Michelle Costello, PA-C

 Michelle has maintained her professional certification (PA-C) since her first job.
 A PA must pass a rigorous certification exam every 10 years (formerly every 6 years) as well as complete many hours of Continuing Medical Education to maintain their certification.
 Michelle is also a member of the Texas Academy of Physician Assistants and the American Academy of Physician Assistants.

-Michelle values her quality time with her busy family: husband, three sons, a daughter-in-law, two stepchildren, and her first granddaughter.
-She is looking forward to the arrival of her second grandchild in May 2020.
+Michelle values her quality time with her busy family: husband, three sons, a daughter-in-law, two stepchildren, and two grandchildren.
 When the weather is nice, you are likely to find her wrapped up in yard work, or an outdoor project.
 Michelle recently relocated to the country, where she and her husband are caring for her mom and horses.

 Michelle is currently accepting new patients.
 Call 817-599-7373 today for an appointment.